 Dr. Sudesh Kannan helps foundries reduce their casting scrap and rework rates to improve their profitability.
 With over 20 years of global foundry support, Dr. Kannan has helped businesses generate new products and services and tackled commercialization challenges of new technologies.
 He has authored over 25 technical papers, conference publications, and has been printed in Modern Casting and AFS Transactions.

-Patrick Kluesner, who graduated with a Bachelor of Science degree in Industrial Technology Management from the University of Wisconsin-Platteville, served as a Training Engineer at MAGMA.
-He taught basic and advanced simulation techniques, with an emphasis on HPDC and sand casting.
+Patrick Kluesner, who graduated with a Bachelor of Science degree in Industrial Technology Management from the University of Wisconsin-Platteville, recently took a position with Grede Castings.
+Patrick served as a Training Engineer at MAGMA where he taught basic and advanced simulation techniques, with an emphasis on HPDC and sand casting.
 When not teaching, he was also responsible for creating content for seminars, webinars, and online tutorials for defect analysis and resolution.

 Brandon Lamoncha is sales manager/director of additive manufacturing for Humtown Products (Columbiana, Ohio), where he has worked for more than 19 years.
 Starting as a computer aided machinist (CAM), Lamoncha learned to produce tooling for aerospace, engine components, glass molds, and other foundry products.
 Most recently, Brandon has focused on 3D sand printing and establishing Humtown’s 3D printer facility in partnership with Youngstown State University and America Makes.